-Quadrant Dental Practice is in Epsom and provides private dental care and treatment for adults and children.
+Ewell Orthodontics is in Ewell and provides private dental care and treatment for adults and children.

-There is level access to the practice for people who use wheelchairs and those with pushchairs, and a stair left is available for access to the first floor.
+There is level access to the practice for people who use wheelchairs and those with pushchairs.
 Car parking spaces, including dedicated parking for people with disabilities, are available near the practice.

-The dental team includes four dentists, an oral surgeon, three dental nurses, a trainee dental nurse, two dental hygienists, a practice manager and two receptionists.
+The dental team includes two orthodontists, three dental nurses, a dental hygienist and three receptionists.
 The practice has four treatment rooms.

-The practice is owned by a company and as a condition of registration must have a person registered with the CQC as the registered manager.
+The practice is owned by a partnership and as a condition of registration must have a person registered with the CQC as the registered manager.
 Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
-The registered manager at Quadrant Dental Practice is the principal dentist.
+The registered manager at Ewell Orthodontics is the principal orthodontist.

-During the inspection we spoke with three dentists, three dental nurses, a dental hygienist, a receptionist and the practice manager.
+During the inspection we spoke with two orthodontists, three dental nurses and two receptionists.
 We looked at practice policies and procedures and other records about how the service is managed.